JohnPRed/SDK4FPGA/doc/SDK4FPGA_ethernet_server_configuration_user_guide.md

 	</div>
 	<br><br>

-8. The SDK project should now build without errors: in SDK select "Project" -> "Clean" -> "OK" to make a clean build of the software application.
+8. The SDK project should now build without any errors: in SDK select "Project" -> "Clean" -> "OK" to make a clean build of the software application.

 9. Connect the Evaluation Board to your host system.
-Please refer to the Evaluation Board vendor user guide for setting up the requested connections: a USB JTAG programming cable for programming the FPGA and UART-USB cable for connecting to a serial terminal.
+Please refer to the Evaluation Board vendors' user guide for setting up the requested connections: a USB JTAG programming cable for programming the FPGA and UART-USB cable for connecting with a serial terminal are requested.

 10. In SDK select "Xilinx Tools" -> "Program FPGA" -> "Program" to program FPGA configuration file, named *bitstream*.